SEC DEFENSE

 In essence, insider trading is using material and nonpublic information to buy or sell securities.
 If the information was material and nonpublic at the time it was used to make a trade, that trade may constitute illegal insider trading.
 However, numerous exceptions and caveats can make a trade that looks like it was an illegal one perfectly legal.

 The underlying idea behind illegal insider trading is that people who have more information than the general public should not act on it for their own gain.
 At a practical level, though, most securities traders constantly strive to learn information about a company that is not widely known: They reach out to company insiders and experts in the field, all in an attempt to get a sense of how the company is doing and whether it is a good investment.
 Most of the time, this is perfectly legal.
-If it was not, then all traders would have to wait for press releases or company announcements before making their trades.

 Examples of Insider Trading